divyaYelmakanne/CODESTORM-ShrutiVaani/README.md

 **Breaking Barriers in Communication**

+Take a look at Live Website : https://codestorm-shruti-vaani.vercel.app/

 ShrutiVaani (VoiceBridge) is an innovative web application designed to empower people with hearing and speech impairments through real-time voice-to-text and text-to-voice translation in Indian regional languages.

 ## 🌟 Features